vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 - a **referrer** will receive a proportion of all referee taker fees as a **reward**.
 - a **referee** will be eligible for a **discount** on any taker fees they incur.

-The size of the reward or discount will be dependent on the benefit tier the referees [team](#team-mechanics) is currently placed in.
+The size of the reward or discount will be dependent on the benefit tier the referee's [team](#team-mechanics) is currently placed in.
 A team becomes eligible for greater benefits by reaching a minimum running volume over a number of epochs.
-Both referrers and referees contribute to their teams running volume.
+Both referrers and referees contribute to their team's running volume.

 On-chain referral programs can be created and updated through [governance proposals](#governance-proposals).